brionmario/oss/README.md

 └── turbo.json # turborepo config
 ```

+### .gitignore

+Use the `.gitignore` files that come with the monorepo management tools or boilerplates.
+Or use one of the relevant ones from [.gitignore](./gitignore) folder.

+> [!TIP]
+> Most .gitignore templates doesn't exclude some system files like MacOS `.DS_Store` files.
+Hence, I append some of [these excludes](./.gitignore/__COMMON__.gitignore) generally with even the ignore files generated from stock templates.

 ### Code Linting & Formatting

 #### ESLint

+> [!WARNING]
+> To use ESLint effectively, ensure you have it installed in your IDE or code editor.
+You can install ESLint via your editor's extension marketplace or by following the instructions on the [ESLint website](https://eslint.org/).

 I've written my own ESLint plugin and it's available on npm as [@brionmario/eslint-plugin](https://www.npmjs.com/package/@brionmario/eslint-plugin).